 Comprehensive Skin Assessment Elements to Identify Pressure-Related Discomfort

-The Braden Risk assessment is one of the most important steps in providing quality care for patients.
+The Braden Risk assessment is one of the most important steps in providing quality patient care.
 A thorough examination of the patient’s skin helps identify problems early, allowing for appropriate treatment.

 The skin assessment using the Braden scale for predicting pressure wounds involves documenting head-to-toe changes of intact skin to identify every bedsore risk factor.